 His entire body and spirit ached from top to bottom.
 It felt like acid flowed through his veins.
 His spirit felt like an egg that a sledgehammer had hit, and his muscles twitched and cramped constantly.

 At first, he thought his countless injuries and severe abuse of his body and spirit caused this.
 That was entirely correct, but he realized there was more to that.

-For all his skill, knowledge, and his many tricks, he was still just an eleven-year-old kid at the very start of the foundation realm.
+For all his skill, knowledge, and many tricks, he was still just an eleven-year-old kid at the start of the foundation realm.
 What he had been doing this past week was an utterly insane level of abuse for his body and spirit.
-Not to even mention that he hadn’t properly recovered from any of that abuse.
+Not to mention that he hadn’t properly recovered from any of that abuse.
 Burning life force to heal himself and abusing recovery pills wasn’t a proper substitute for actual recovery.

 He had to find another spirit power.
 Something that would allow him to heal.
-Or maybe several honestly.
+Or maybe several, honestly.
 He dug through his dimension ring, nearly throwing up at the sensation of using it.
 The additional stress he was putting on his spirit was no joke.
 He pulled out the bag of monster cores.
-Then he dug through it, hoping to find something, anything that could even just hypothetically evolve into a solution to his problems.
+Then he dug through it, hoping to find anything that could even hypothetically evolve into a solution to his problems.

 None of the cores he was currently in possession of were any good for his predicament.
 Did this mean he had to kill more monsters?
 In his current state?

-He wasn’t even certain that was possible.
+He wasn’t even confident that was possible.

 What do I do now…

-If there is no solution then I will make a solution.
+If there is no solution, then I will make a solution.

-If it is impossible then I will make it possible.
+If it is impossible, then I will make it possible.